rolandmueller/bigdata/ml_api.md

     data = request.get_json()
     name = data.get('name')
 ```
 Now we want to send the data as JSON.
-The first line uses again the request modul but this time get the sended JSON data with `get_json`.
-This is then saved as a Python dictonary `data`. `data.get('name')` just gets the item with the `name` key from the dictonary and returns the value.
+The first line uses again the request module but this time get the sended JSON data with `get_json`.
+This is then saved as a Python dictionary `data`. `data.get('name')` just gets the item with the `name` key from the dictionary and returns the value.

 In Insomnia, add `http://127.0.0.1/hello` and change to POST (from GET).
-Delete any Query parameters, if any were still there.
+Delete any query parameters, if any are still there.
 Click on the drop-down menu next to `Body` and select `JSON`.
-Copy this JSON into it field:
+Copy this JSON into the field:

 ```json
 {